Posted: December 8, 2011

 - Flosites- Logo identity and full brand design.
 Custom pricelists, brochures, and stationary to match site.
 Customized blogs.
 Can pay for each of these upgrades separately or buy packed deal.
 Portfolio sites starting at $2600.

 - LiveBooks – Very popular with the editorial photography world, the downside of which is that you can usually tell when you’re looking at a livebooks site. $399 a year. iphone and other mobile device compatibility.
+After months of terrible customer service, Livebooks announced it was acquired by WeddingWire in July 2013.

 - Other Peoples Pixels - Free two week trial period.
 Starts at $160 per year and goes up to $260 depending on plan.